HumanSignal/label-studio-ml-backend/README.md

 Note that the provided ML backend examples are offered in development mode, and do not support production-level inference serving.

-## Troubleshooting the ML backend acting dumb or unable to see predictions
+## Troubleshooting the ML backend failing to make simple auto-annotations or unable to see predictions

 You must ensure that the ML backend can access your Label Studio data.
 If it can't, you might encounter the following issues: